evsny24/Bulk-IP-and-Domain-Scanners/README.md

 - In the script file, replace APIKEY with your own VirusTotal API key.
 - Prepare a CSV file (IP_list.csv) with the first cell called 'IP Address' and the IP addresses in the collumn below it.
 - Prepare a CSV file (IP_results.csv).
 This is where the output will be.
-- In the script file, adjust file paths (input_file, output_file) as per your local directory structure.
+- In the script file, adjust file paths (INPUT_FILE, OUTPUT_FILE) as per your local directory structure.
-- If you have a premium API key, you can adjust the cooldown which by default is the free tier or 4 scans per minute.
+- If you have a premium API key, you can adjust RATE_SLEEP which by default is the free tier or 4 scans per minute.
 - Run IP_scan.py

 Usage of Domain scanner:

 - Basically same as above.
 - Yes, the names of the input and output files along with the header of the input file are still called IP.
+This is so you don't have to switch the names of everything when you switch between scripts, just the inputs.
 - Just add domains in the collumn of the input file in the same place you would put the IP addresses.
 - Run domain_scan.py